pnnl/PGCL-for-AORFB/README.md

 This repository contians the dataset and Physics-Guided Continual Learning (PGCL) code reported in the manuscript [Published Journal Link].

 ## [DataProcessing](DataProcessing/) Folder
 The folder contians the raw dataset (`ID 780 Cell Dataset.xlsx`) documenting the aqueous organic redox flow battery (AORFB) performance with various sampled Aqueous soluble organic (ASO) materials.
 The data is generated using a 3D interdigiated (ID) cell model with a area of 780 cm^2.
-It also comes with files for data processing and visualization (input parameters vs. Voltage/Energy Efficiency(EE)).
+It also comes with files (`Data_Processing_Voltage.m`and`Data_Processing_EE.m`) for data processing and visualization (input parameters vs. Voltage/Energy Efficiency(EE)).

 ## [PGCL](PGCL/) Folder